roepnaamstraat/FlexibleInstrumentSimulation/README.md

 Similarly, the stiffness of the torsion springs in the axial direction of the instrument can be found via $S_ {rig,1} = \frac{GJ}{l}$.

 ### Contact detection and friction model
 To guide the flexible instruments through the channels, contact points must be determined, loads must be calculated and translated to loads on the nodes of the model.
 For each node of the instrument, $\boldsymbol{x}^p$, the Euclidean distance to the centreline is computed using the MATLAB function $\text{distance2curve}$ [[4]](#references).
-This function returns the distance to the centreline, $d_c$, and the closest point on the centreline p^p.
+This function returns the distance to the centreline, $d_c$, and the closest point on the centreline $\boldsymbol{p}^p$.
 The centreline of the channel may be modelled as any type of curve, e.g. a piecewise curve.
 The normal and tangent vectors, which are required for the normal and friction forces respectively, can then be obtained via:

 $$
 \boldsymbol{n} = \frac{\boldsymbol{x}^p-\boldsymbol{p}^p}{||\boldsymbol{x}^p-\boldsymbol{p}^p||}, \text{  } \boldsymbol{t} = \frac{\boldsymbol{\dot{x}}^p-v_ {c,n} \boldsymbol{n}}{||\boldsymbol{\dot{x}}^p-v_ {c,n} \boldsymbol{n}||} \tag{8}